Joy Bauer’s Food Cures: Foods That Heal

 Recommended Foods That Heal

-Skinless turkey, chicken breast, seafood, lean beef, egg whites, low-fat yogurt, low-fat milk, garbanzo beans, black beans, lentils, tofu, tempeh, soy milk, whole-grain bread, whole-grain pasta, quinoa, oat bran, sweet potatoes, oranges, apples, mangoes, berries, broccoli, avocado, peanut butter, walnuts, flaxseed, olive oil, dark chocolate.
+Skinless turkey, chicken breast, seafood, lean beef, egg whites, low-fat yogurt, low-fat milk, garbanzo beans, black beans, lentils, tofu, tempeh, soy milk, whole-grain bread, whole-grain pasta, quinoa, oat bran, sweet potatoes, oranges, apples, mangoes, berries, broccoli, avocado, peanut butter, walnuts, flaxseed, olive oil, @dark chocolate@.

 Sample Meal Plan